yashkadigari/Fetch-SRE-Coding-Challenge/README.md

    Example: python3 monitor.py config.yaml
    ```

-## Limitations
-- The program assumes the YAML file is valid and does not validate its schema beyond basic file parsing.
-- Requests are retried up to 3 times with a fixed 1-second delay between retries.
+---

+### Notes for Testing
+- All endpoints in the provided `config.yaml` are publicly accessible.
+- `jsonplaceholder.typicode.com` is a public API used for testing.
+- `example.com` is a reliable placeholder domain for basic testing.

 ## Stopping the Program
 To stop the program, press `CTRL+C`.
 The program will log a termination message and exit gracefully:
 ```plaintext
 Monitoring stopped.
 Exiting program.
 ```

-## Notes for Reviewers
-- The program is designed to run on any OS with Python installed.
-- It does not persist data to disk; all state is maintained in memory.
-- You can use the provided `config.yaml` sample or create your own configuration file for testing.